simongui/simongui.github.io/_posts/2017-10-11-code-documentation-quality.markdown

 1. Detailed comments describing [what functions](https://github.com/postgres/postgres/blob/master/src/backend/access/gin/ginbtree.c#L65) do.
 1. Comments within functions to [explain logic](https://github.com/postgres/postgres/blob/master/src/backend/access/gin/ginbtree.c#L99) of the code.

-At my job at [Univa](http://www.univa.com) working on the [Navops](https://navops.io) project I primarily write Go.
+At my job at [Univa](http://www.univa.com) I work on the [Navops](https://navops.io) project.
+Since Navops is a more advanced scheduling offering for Kubernetes I primarily write Go.
 A good source for writing good documentation for Go is following the [godoc](https://blog.golang.org/godoc-documenting-go-code) tooling.

 The Postgres documentation quality and code clarity is superb.
 There's no reason why we can't strive for similar quality in any project using any programming language.